MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

               <img src={provider.info.icon} alt={provider.info.name} />
               <div>{provider.info.name}</div>
             </button>
  )) :
             <div>
  there are no Announced Providers
             </div>
         }
       </div>
     </>
  )
 }
 ```

-In this code we import the `wallets` data and the function `connectWallet` from the `useWalletProvider` hook.
+In this code, we import the `wallets` data and the `connectWallet` function from the `useWalletProvider` hook.

 The component first checks if there are any detected wallets using `Object.keys(wallets).length > 0`.
-This ensures that if no wallets are found, a message "No wallets detected" is displayed instead of an empty list.
+This check ensures that if no wallets are found, a message: "No wallets detected", is displayed instead of an empty list.

-If wallets are detected, `Object.values(wallets).map(wallet => (...))` is used to iterate over the wallets and render a button for each one.
+If wallets are detected, `Object.values(wallets).map(wallet => (...))` iterates over them and renders a button for each one.

 - `Object.keys(wallets)` returns an array of the wallet keys (rdns values) but is used here just to check the length.
 - `Object.values(wallets)` returns an array of the wallet objects, which is what we need to map over and render.